This Caprese Salad with Grilled Peaches and Halloumi is a slight modification of the traditional tomato salad, adding a sweet and savory pairing.

 - Place peaches, cut side down, on grill.
 Grill until peaches have developed grill marks and are beginning to soften, 5-8 minutes.

 - Flip peaches so they are skin down.
-Place Juustoleipa on the grill.
+Place halloumi on the grill.
 Grill until browned on one side and beginning to soften, 3-5 minutes, flip.
-Remove peaches when the skin side has browned and softened (5-8 minutes after flipping), remove Juustoleipa when browned and softened (3 minutes after flipping).
+Remove peaches when the skin side has browned and softened (5-8 minutes after flipping), remove halloumi when browned and softened (3 minutes after flipping).
 Allow to cool to handle.

-- Slice peaches and cut Juustoleipa into ½ inch (1cm) cubes.
-Place peach slices, Juustoleipa cubes, tomatoes and basil into a bowl.
+- Slice peaches and cut halloumi into ½ inch (1cm) cubes.
+Place peach slices, halloumi cubes, tomatoes and basil into a bowl.
 Drizzle with olive oil, salt and pepper.
 Toss lightly, serve immediately.